 Waiting for an Executive to approve a project milestone or budget request can hold up your colleague’s work, and of course, they will get frustrated and, more often than not, take their frustration out on you.
 You will need to manage the process to understand the time frame of the approval and when they can expect an answer from your Executive.

 Keep them in the loop if there is a delay, particularly if the consent is not urgent for your Executive.
-If you find this is often the case, it is worth delegating this task to a senior member of your Executive’s team also to have approval over lower-level work.
-After this, if your Executive still has to approve a lot of work, you should put the time in their diary each week to get through all of the paperwork.
+If you find this is often the case, it is worth delegating this task to a senior member of your Executive’s team to have approval over lower-level work.
+After this, if your Executive still has to approve a lot of work, you should put the time in their diary to get through all the paperwork.

 Automate the approval process

 Waiting for approvals and signatures really can slow projects and work down.
 If staff are also waiting a long time for annual leave requests or expenses recouped, this can lead to low morale and unnecessary frustrations with their organisation.